soot-oss/soot/index.md

 Originally, Soot started off as a Java optimization framework.
 By now, researchers and practitioners from around the world use Soot to analyze, instrument, optimize and visualize Java and Android applications.

-# Job Opening: Software Developer for Soot

-The Software Engineering Group at Paderborn University is currently looking for a full-time software engineer for the exciting task of leading Soot to a new major release with lots of great improvements.
-[Click here for more information.](https://www.hni.uni-paderborn.de/fileadmin/Fachgruppen/Softwaretechnik/Stellenangebote/Kennziffer3997Englisch.pdf)

 # What input formats does Soot provide?

 Currently, Soot can process code from the following sources: